 What do Bees Eat When we Take Their Honey?

 When winter is approaching, bees collect less pollen and nectar.
 Eventually, they stop going out of the hive for foraging flights.
-Beekeepers make sure that their honeybee colonies have enough supply of honey to last them through late autumn, winter and early spring.
+Beekeepers should make sure that their honeybee colonies have enough supply of honey to last them through late autumn, winter and early spring.
 If the colonies do not have enough honey, supplementary feeding with sugar syrup and pollen patties can be done to shepherd the colony into the next honey flow season.

 Honey in the beehive is used to feed brood, the queen bee and worker bees.
 In winter, the number of brood is reduced by the colony, which results in slower consumption of honey over winter.
 In early spring, the number of brood is often increased in the beehive to prepare for nectar flow season.
 A colony with many adult bees in honey flow season is able to collect more nectar, and thus make more honey.